top of page

 Information about Aqua Caliente Tribe and Reservation

 The Agua Caliente Band of Cahuilla Indians have inhabited the Palm Springs area since ancient times.
-Studies indicate that their ancestors have lived in this region for over 8,000 years, and the Indian Canyons, consisting of Andreas, Murray, and Palm canyons, continue to be highly significant culturally within the Coachella Valley.
+Studies indicate that their ancestors have lived in this region for over 8,000 years, and the Indian Canyons, consisting of Andreas, Murray, and Palm Canyons, continue to be highly significant culturally within the Coachella Valley.

 As outsiders discovered the Coachella Valley's potential, the tribe found their ancestorial homelands disrupted.
 To encourage the railroad, the U.S. government subdivided the Palm Springs area into one-mile-square sections, granting the Indians every other section while the Southern Pacific Railroad emerged as the primary beneficiary of this land agreement.
 In 1876 and 1877, the U.S. Federal Government deeded in trust to the Agua Caliente people only 31,500 acres for their homeland.
 Approximately 6,700 acres of this total are situated within the city limits of Palm Springs.
 The remaining parcels are scattered across the desert and mountains in a checkerboard pattern, as illustrated in the map below.